r1cksec/cheatsheets/theorie/active-directory-methodology.md

 To implement this, you can use the Powermad or Impacket project (see AddAllowedToAct):

 However, in order to request a service ticket for a service on Computer B, an attacker needs a service ticket from user X for a service on Computer A.
-This service ticket can also be requested by Computer A without interaction of user X (using the extension S4U2Self), provided that the TRUSTED_FOR_DELEGATION flag of Computer A is set to true.
+This service ticket can also be requested by Computer A without interaction of user X (using the extension S4U2Self), provided that the TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION flag of Computer A is set to true.
 If this flag is not set in the UAC flags of Computer A, only users who actually request a TGS for Service A can be impersonated.
 The following command will request a TGT for Computer A, then request a service ticket for a service of Computer A on behalf of User X.
 The last step will request a service ticket on behalf of User X for Service B: